 The purpose of the Fulbright program is to increase mutual understanding between people of the United States and other countries through the exchange of persons, knowledge, and skills.
 Approximately 1,900 grants are available to over 140 countries.

-The Torske Klubben is a Minneapolis luncheon club for individuals of Norwegian heritage who are deeply interested in Norway and Norwegian-American history and relationships.
-The organization funds graduate fellowships for Norwegian citizens.
-The club also awards Minnesota residents who have an interest in or connection with Norway and/or its culture.
+The Torske Klubben, founded in 1933, is a Minneapolis luncheon club of Norwegian heritage who are deeply interested in Norway and Norwegian-American history and relationships.
+The organization funds UMN graduate fellowships for students who have an interest in or connection with Norway and/or its culture.